 We've decided to go public about our legal action against Mark Mazza, Patrick Williams, and PromoCodeWatch, LLC.
 As our litigation has progressed, they have recently threatened to countersue us for defamation.

-So, I'm writing this article to provide a timeline of events and the facts about Mark and Patrick's activities which we view as illegal, fraudulent, and morally corrupt.
+So, we're providing this article to provide a timeline of events and the facts about Mark and Patrick's activities which we view as fraudulent.
 It is our preference to be as open and transparent about this matter as possible.

 We will continue to pursue our claims in court until their legal conclusion, and we look forward to defending ourselves against any allegations that Mark, Patrick, or PromoCodeWatch may make.